Lauren logoLauren

 Timeouts and best-effort teardown

-@pre_destruct hooks run with a per-hook timeout.
+@pre_destruct hooks run with a configurable timeout (default 10 seconds).
 If one hangs, Lauren logs a DestructTimeoutError, abandons that hook, and moves on to the next.
 Teardown never aborts halfway through — every other hook still runs.
+The same timeout protection now applies consistently to both async def and plain def hooks because sync work runs in a thread instead of inline on the loop.

 python